 - Fill a muffin mold or mini-loaf silicone mold about a third of the way with the batter.

-- Crack an egg gently on top of each filled mold and add optional toppings
+- Add an egg gently on top of each filled mold and add optional toppings.

 Have You Tried This Recipe?